tasdikrahman/tnote/README.md

 ## Contributing

-This app was created in a timespan of 2 hours while learning to use peewee.
+This app was created in a timespan of 2 hours while learning to use [peewee (ORM)](https://github.com/coleifer/peewee).
 So don't be shy to make some PR's here :smile:

 #### To-do

 - [ ] Add **unit tests**.
 Like real quick!
 - [ ] Make it pip installable
+- [ ] Ability to edit the content of a note
 - [x] Add python2 support
 - [x] Add tags support for notes
+- [x] Remove tahs for notes
 - [x] Add option to add title for notes
+- [] Add option to remove title for notes
 - [x] Add option to search for notes using content
 - [x] Add option to search for notes using tags
 - [ ] Add option to search for notes using title